Chapé

 Azure chapé Argent, in dexter an Indian ringneck parrot proper, in sinister a Japanese red chrysanthemum proper, in base an atom Argent.
 Crest: A crown of Marquise.

-Arms painted by me, highlighted with lights and shadows, outlined in Sable, and with a watercolor finish.
+Coat of arms painted by me, highlighted with lights and shadows, contoured in Sable, and with a watercolor finish.

 Coat of arms of Ria Persad, Mathematics and Astrophysics at Harvard University and Princeton University, designed by Kevin D Couling and Bob Juchter van Bergen Quast and emblazoned by me.